 Provinces with Major Cities: Chung-Buk, Chung-Nam, Gangwon, Gyeong-Buk, Gyeong-Nam, Jeolla-buk, Jeolla-Nam, Jeju

 Send us Your Application and Get Hired in South Korea

 Please send us your application, if you are a native English speaker with a bachelor's degree and want to teach English in Korea.
 There are no application fees or obligations.

 Fun Facts about Korea

-- It’s heaven for tech junkies - The country was judged to have the world’s fastest internet connection speed for the 12th consecutive quarter last year, according to Akamai - The report showed South Korea’s average broadband is ahead of Norway, Sweden, Hong Kong and Switzerland.
+- It’s heaven for tech junkies - The country was judged to have the world’s fastest internet connection speed for the 12th consecutive quarter last year, according to Akamai - The report showed South Korea’s average broadband is ahead of Norway, and Sweden, Hong Kong and Switzerland.

 - It’s one of the biggest economies in the world - currently has the 11th largest GDP in the world ($1.4 trillion, according to the latest ranking by the World Bank).

 - It is home to one of the world’s best airports